COLLEGE REPORT: Jake Odum serving as assistant coach at Coffeyville C.C.

 He scored 1,568 points over his four-year career and ranks sixth all-time in scoring in program history.
 The Terre Haute native also ranks second in assists (603), third in steals (204), first in games played (134), games started (131), free throws made (590) and 13th in rebounds (617).

-He helped lead Indiana State to a 79-55 record during his time at ISU as well as the postseason each year (NCAA, NIT twice and CIT).
+He helped lead Indiana State to a 79-55 record during his collegiate career as well as trips to the postseason each year (NCAA, NIT twice and CIT).

 Following his time at Indiana State, Odum spent five seasons playing professional basketball overseas along with action in the NBA Summer League in 2014 with the Indiana Pacers and the Sacramento Kings.
 His professional rookie season came in 2014-15 when he led PAOK to a third-place finish in the Greek League.
 Additionally, Odum was invited to the 2014 Portsmouth Invitational and was named to the Under Armour All-Select Tournament Team.